ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Import a composite layup definition from a HDF5 file.

 * **Parameters:**
-  - path: Load path of the h5 file
+  - path: Load path of the h5 file.
-  - mode: Specify how objects are imported
+  - mode: Specify how objects are imported.
     - append: Imported data/objects are appended to existing model/layup.
     - overwrite: Replace objects with equal ids in the model with imported instances if possible (not locked).
-  - projection: Defines whether the imported data is treated as shell or solid data
+  - projection: Defines whether the imported data is treated as shell or solid data.
     - shell: Default.
 The imported components are mapped onto the reference surface and converted into Modeling Plies.
     - solid: The components are imported one-to-one and exposed as Imported Plies.
-Can be used in combination with ImportedSolidModel (lay-up mapping)
+Can be used in combination with ImportedSolidModel (lay-up mapping).
   - tol_thickness: Mapping tolerance in element thickness direction relative to min element edge length.
   - tol_in_plane: Mapping tolerance in element in-plane direction relative to min element edge length.
   - tol_angle: Mapping tolerance for the angles between element normals.